Tattletail: Plot

-The game takes place in 1998 over the course of 5 nights, beginning on December 20 and ending on Christmas Day.
+The game takes place in 1998 through five nights, beginning on December 20 and ending on Christmas Day.
 The player wakes up on Night 1 to open their Christmas present early.
 The present is the new fad toy, a purple Baby Talking Tattletail (based on a Furby).
 After playing with the toy briefly (which involves feeding and grooming him), the player puts him back into his box and goes back to bed.

 On Night 2, the player finds the same Tattletail in the tumble dryer, with no indication of how he got there.
-The player then charges him, wraps him back up into his box and goes back to bed.
+The player then charges him, wraps him back up into his box, and goes back to bed.

 On Night 3, the player encounters the contents of an old nursery in the basement.
 In the corner sits the now-recalled Mama Tattletail, along with a cassette tape which can be played using the toy.
-The tape contains a snippet from a story in a read-along style - including prompts to "turn the page" - about how "the children thought that Mama would never find them as long as she couldn't see them" but Mama would find them nevertheless.
+The tape contains a snippet from a story in a read-along style – including prompts to "turn the page" – about how "the children thought that Mama would never find them as long as she couldn't see them" but Mama would find them nevertheless.
 The player returns upstairs to find that Tattletail has made a mess.
-Tattletail asks to be taken to “Mama”.
+Tattletail asks to be taken to "Mama".
 The player returns to the spot to find that Mama has disappeared.
-Mama Tattletail then starts to hunt down the player while they try to clean up after Tattletail.
+The now-hostile Mama Tattletail then starts to hunt down the player while they try to clean up after Tattletail.

-On Night 4, after a lengthy hide-and-seek session with another Tattletail, the player finds a VHS tape that shows several interchangeable camera feeds from what seems to be a Tattletail commercial (which is actually footage from the trailer).
-After some time, some of the camera feeds' names turn red, the lighting changes from blue to green, and trash bags and obscured parts of inanimate or writhing human bodies appear.
+On Night 4, after a lengthy hide-and-seek session with another Tattletail, the player finds a VHS tape that shows several interchangeable camera feeds from what seems to be a Tattletail commercial (which is footage from the trailer).
+After some time, a few of the camera feeds' names turn red, the lighting changes from blue to green, and trash bags and obscured parts of inanimate or writhing human bodies appear.

 On Christmas Eve, Baby Talking Tattletail invites the player to the basement to join a "party" with yellow and blue Baby Talking Tattletails called Butternut and Dewdrop (respectively), with two more that the player must fetch.
 After the player gets them, they must pick up Tattletail and get some supplies from upstairs.
 The player then finds out that the Talking Tattletails have made a pentagram out of the Christmas lights with the VHS tape in the middle, and have begun chanting in a séance.
 After rewinding the VHS tape, Mama appears and steals the candles and the player must find them in vases scattered around the basement while avoiding being attacked by Mama.
 Once the séance reaches its climax, the tape begins to levitate and the player must destroy it.
 The séance then ends and the player goes back to bed.